-Data quality statement summary:
+Data quality statement

+• The National Hospital Morbidity Database (NHMD) and National Public Hospital summary:

+summary:

-- The National Hospital Morbidity Database (NHMD) and the National Public Hospital Expenditure Database (NPHED) are comprehensive datasets.
+• The National Hospital Morbidity Database (NHMD) and National Public Hospital Establishments Database (NPHED) are comprehensive datasets.
 The NHMD has records for all separations of admitted patients from essentially all public hospitals in Australia.
-The NPHED contains information on hospital recurrent expenditure for essentially all public hospitals in Australia. - The calculation of the cost per casemix adjusted separation is sensitive to a number of deficiencies in available data: - The proportion of recurrent expenditure that relates to admitted patient care is estimated in different ways in different hospitals and is not always comparable. - Capital costs are not included in the numerator.
-While depreciation information is provided by most jurisdictions, this may vary across states and territories. - Only cost weights applicable to acute care separations are available, so these have been applied to all separations, including the 3% that were not acute. - The proportion of patients other than public patients can vary, and the estimation of medical costs for these patients (undertaken to adjust expenditure to resemble what it would be if all patients had been public patients) is subject to error. - Interpretation of the cost per casemix-adjusted separation should also take into account variations in costs that may be beyond the call of jurisdictions.
+The NPHED contains information on hospital recurrent expenditure for essentially all public hospitals in Australia.

+$\cdot\,$ The calculation of the cost per casemix adjusted separation is sensitive to a number of deficiencies in available data:

+$\cdot\,$ the proportion of recurrent expenditure that relates to admitted patient care is estimated in different ways in different hospitals and is not always comparable

+$\cdot\,$ capital costs are not included in the numerator.
+While depreciation information is provided by most jurisdictions, this may vary across states and territories

+$\cdot\,$ only cost weights applicable to acute care separations are available, so these have been applied to all separations, including the 3 per cent that were not acute.

+• the proportion of patients other than public patients can vary, and the estimation of medical costs for these patients (undertaken to adjust expenditure to resemble what it would be if all patients had been public patients) is subject to error.

+• Interpretation of the cost per casemix-adjusted separation should also take into account variations in costs that may be beyond the call of jurisdictions.
 For example, the Northern Territory has high staffing and transport costs and treats a greater proportion of Aboriginal and Torres Strait Islander patients than other jurisdictions.

-Institutional environment:
+• Average cost per casemix adjusted separation may be affected by changes over time in the various components used to calculate this measure, including changes in the AR-DRG, ICDI10IAM codes and cost weights.
+In the absence of an agreed methodology for time series analysis, it is not possible to meaningfully interpret changes in this indicator over time.

-The Australian Institute of Health and Welfare (AlHW) has calculated this indicator.
-The data were supplied to the Institute by state and territory health authorities.
-The state and territory health authorities received these data from public hospitals.
-States and territories use these data for service planning, monitoring and internal and public reporting.
+Institutional environment: The Australian Institute of Health and Welfare (AIHW) has calculated this indicator.